Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 2. Excellent Source of Additional Nutrients

-Raw bones may also include other minerals, including potassium, phosphorus, magnesium, and iron.
-All of these components are beneficial to your cat and essential for its body to function effectively.
 If you adhere to the proper guidelines for administering raw bones to cats and have your veterinarian’s approval, you are permitted to add vitamins and minerals to your cat’s diet.

 3. Promote Proper Oral and Gum Health

 Furthermore, chewing has a comparable massage-like effect on your gums, like a toothbrush.
 With the help of this activity, the teeth and gums can also be reinforced.
-The teeth and gums of your pet will be in better condition, which may even result in lower vet bills.

 How Do You Give Raw Chicken Bones to a Cat?

-Although there are some benefits to providing your cat with raw chicken bones, you must be cautious of how much and how frequently to give them.
 Giving cat bones every day is not a smart idea.
 Furthermore, not all chicken bones are made alike, so you need to be picky and know just what to feed and what not to give.
+It’s important to do so safely and responsibly to minimize the risk of illness or injury.

 The bones must also be free from preservatives and clean.
 Over time, preservatives can lead to vitamin deficits and severe problems.
 Make sure that the chicken is not seasoned or spiced with anything dangerous.